lifegadget/wait-in-parallel/README.md

 }
 ```

-#### Mr Speedy Pants

-When writing the above use case above I also realized an equally beneficial use case is using timeouts when you fail fast.
-No need for a code example on this one, I presume it's obvious how you'd do that.
-If it's not obvious to you it doesn't mean you are slow ... it just means you _might_ be. 😉

-Anyway, let me spell it out:

-* add the `failFast()` call
-* surround one or more of you promises with `timeout(promise, delay)`

 ### Delayed Start

 In the cases demonstrated so far every addition (aka, call to `add`) has passed in a promise which is executing.
 In this always-hurring world, "right away" makes sense a lot of the time but occationally it might make sense to delay execution of the promises.
 This can be done by passing in a function which returns a promise: